Sage-Bionetworks/portalsDocs/articles/views.md

 ---
-title: "File Views"
+title: "Views"
 layout: article
-excerpt: Use file views to see files across multiple projects and folders.
+excerpt: Use project and file views to query across multiple projects and folders.
 category: howto
 ---